Last updated on February 9th, 2023 at 12:43 am

 Type 1: Feather Shuttlecock

-These are used by professional players and the serious amateur.
+These are used by professional players and the serious amateurs.
 Why?
-Well basically they fly better I’m sure there’s all kind of cool science to explain it but simply the speed is better and the flight is better!
+Well basically they fly better, I’m sure there’s all kind of cool science to explain it.
+Put simply the speed and the flight is far superior!

 Type 2: The Synthetic: Nylon Shuttlecock